biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

   * Agent
   * Satates
   * Observation
-  * Action, reward, policy, etc.
+  * Action
+  * Reward
+  * Policy

-2. Investigate the influence of number of neurons, number of network hidden layers, and training episodes on the performance of the trained policy.
+2. Compare the the performance of the trained policy regarding
+  * Number of neurons
+  * Number of network hidden layers
+  * Training episodes

 ## Introduction